Pep Hamilton

 Howard University

 Pep Hamilton played college football at Howard University in Washington, D.C.
 While he was recruited to play quarterback, his head coach Steve Wilson viewed him more as a coach.
-As a backup to two All-American quarterbacks during his time at Howard, he served as an additional coach to help the starting quarterbacks.
+As a backup to two All-American starting quarterbacks during his time at Howard, he served more as an additional coach.

 Coaching Career